You are able to create a one-off or recurring events in Peoplevine and control access and RSVP with ease.

 The privacy settings are designed to display or hide events based on the type of user that is logged in (or not logged in).
 You can choose from the following:

-Display this event to the Public if you want to add it to your public calendar and visible to everyone (logged in, not logged in, active members, inactive members, etc.).
+• Public = if you want to add it to your public calendar and visible to everyone (logged in, not logged in, active members, inactive members, etc.).
+You can control which ticket types are available to the public vs members on the next screen.

-Hide event from the Public (only accessible via direct link) is for when you want to setup an event, but you don't want people to access it from your calendar.
-The only way people can see this event is by having the direct link generated by PeopleVine.
+• Direct Link = is for when you want to setup an event, but you don't want people to access it from the public events calendar.
+The only way people can see this event is by having the direct link generated by Peoplevine.

-Only show this event to Active Members (they must be an active member to any membership) is for when you want to hide events on your calendar and only show it to active members.
+• Active Members (they must be an active member to any membership) is for when you want to publish the event on your portal calendar and only show it to active members.
 If they are not an active member, they will not be able to see these on the calendar.

 Settings